ChrstphrHll/npc_gen/students/Caeleb Embrae.md

 # Caeleb Embrae
 ---
 ### Description
-- Tiefling Bard from Aldercrown Empire
+- Tiefling Bard from Magmus Centerhold
 - 2nd year Assault student in Fiesn
-- shoulder length wavy auburn hair that's braided, Aqua eyes, and Deep Blue skin
+- short straight dark red hair that's well kept, Aqua eyes, and Deep Blue skin
 - Is Skillful and Libidinous, and has Invention as their ideal

 ### Organizations